mobie/mobie.github.io/tutorials/annotation_tutorial.md

 ## Annotation tutorial

 You can also annotate the segmented objects in your project using MoBIE.
 You can either do it from scratch or correct an already existing annotation.
+There is also [a video](https://youtu.be/M-QUE-Qh97w) demonstrating this functionality.

 ### Part I. Annotating from scratch